 Just be aware, though.
 Reddit is a pretty honest, no-holds-barred environment, so if you get upset easily or are unsure of your level of expertise, don’t do this.

 One of the most common but effective strategies on how to market your coaching business and services is through guest posts.

 I have written dozens and dozens of guest posts and have generated a lot of coaching clients online from them.

 And when I say a lot, I mean a lot!

-I would say guest posting has brought me well over $250k in my life coaching business directly or indirectly.
+Guest posting has brought me well over $250k in my life coaching business, directly or indirectly.